BabbleSim/ext_NRF52_hw_models/docs/README.txt

 signal_<event register name>() : Signal that <event> has just happened

-The tasks, registers and event names should match the register interface specified in the linked documetantion.
+The tasks, registers and event names should match the register interface specified in the linked documentation.